johnrepsys/johnrepsys.github.io/index.md

 ➡️ [Read the whitepaper](./whitepaper)

-Or visit the [GitHub repository](https://github.com/johnrepsys/courtroom-model) for versioned access.
+Or visit the [View the GitHub repository](https://github.com/johnrepsys/johnrepsys.github.io) for versioned access.

 ---